josefglatz/TYPO3-Distribution/README.md

 `app/web` is the webserver document root.
 All files directly in the root of this repo are for git ignoring and handling file within git, CGLs like `.editorconfig` and `dynamicReturnTypeMeta.json` for PhpStorm helper plugin.

 ### Let's start

 1. `git clone --depth=1 https://github.com/webdevops/TYPO3-docker-boilerplate YourProject` Clone TYPO3-docker-boilerplate
 1. `git clone --depth=1 https://github.com/jousch/TYPO3-Distribution YourProjectTemp` Clone this TYPO3-Distribution
 1. `cd YourProject` Navigate to newly created project dir
-1. `rsync -av --progress --exclude '/README.md .git /.github' ../YourProjectTemp/ ./` Copy necessary files to prior created project
+1. `rsync -av --progress --exclude '/README.md .git .github' ../YourProjectTemp/ ./` Copy necessary files to prior created project
 1. `rm -rf ../YourProjectTemp` Remove the temporary folder
 1. `ln -s docker-compose.development.yml docker-compose.yml` Now choose your docker-compose file for your development environment
 1. Edit your `docker-compose.yml` to your needs.
 E.g. set your active containers (and proper links) by un-/commenting lines
 1. Choose your PHP version and webserver within `Dockerfile.development` just by adopting the value in the line `FROM ` (with one from the values mentioned in the comments above within the same file)